 Introduction of Apache Hadoop in Uber’s System

 To address the problems created by big data, Uber took the initiative to re-architecture its Big Data platform on top of Hadoop.
 In other words, it designed an Apache Hadoop data lake and ingested all the raw data from various online data stores into it once, without any transformation during this process.
-The change in the design decreased the data load on its online data stores and helped it to shift from the ad-hoc ingestion jobs to an ingestion platform that was scalable.
+The change in the design decreased the data load on its online data stores and helped it to shift from ad-hoc ingestion jobs to a scalable ingestion platform.

 Then, Uber introduced a series of innovations, such as Presto, Apache Spark, and Apache Hive to enable interactive user queries and access to data and to serve even larger queries, all making Uber’s Big Data platform more flexible.